harishuss1/Climate-Lens/MeetingsLog.md

 * Went over the app on render to see the effect on caching.
 * Assigned everyone to do/show their performance report by leaving comments in the gitlab issue.
 This way, everyone can easily keep track of progress
 * Agreed to have another meeting on Sunday.

+# 11/24/2024 Sunday 8:00pm, 1h, online

+Attendees: Tommy, Haris, Aidan

+Note taker: Aidan

+## discussion / work we have done during the meeting
+* Looked at Haris's merge request reguarding storytelling and compression
+* Discussed what was missing in aidan's changes to the ci fille
+* Went through Tommy's merge request for performance
+* Discussed how Aidan and Tommy need to do one performance improvement.
+* Discussed using our oops token for a one day extension to ensure everythign is completed.